shadowbaofu/rogueEditor/README.md

 - Refresh pokerogue.net in your browser.

 Why does the program say that my login information is incorrect when it's not?
 - You may be temporarily flagged by Cloudflare.
-(Changing ip/connection will fix this)
+(Changing connection/IP will fix this)
-- Pokerogue may be down or lagging
+- Pokerogue may be down or lagging (This causes the program to timeout)

 How can i use this on the local version of Pokerogue?
 - You can modify the API endpoints in the source to point towards localhost:8000.